 Grooming Recommendation (Especially in Winter):

 You can minimize the risk of having cracked pads, infections caused by snow, mud, salt, and rain.
-Also, your dog gets protection from low temperature and gravel.
+Also, your dog gets protection from low temperatures and gravel.

 To do this, you can wipe the feet dry when you return home with your dog.